User Guide

 - However, since

-are not accepted in this version of Health Connect (thoughs/o
+d/is a recognized parameter, names containingd/oare not accepted in this version of Health Connect (thoughs/ois allowed). - If a patient’s name includes

-, format it instead as suchd o
+d/o, format it instead as suchd o, for example,Siti d o Raja.

 - PHONE